Jesus Revolution: Plot

-In 1968, a staid yet respected Southern California pastor, Chuck Smith, finds that his church is slowly dying with an inability to connect with the younger, live-free generation of hippies.
-One day, his daughter, Janette, gives a ride to a colorful hippie hitchhiker named Lonnie Frisbee, who says he is traveling around and telling people about the Ministry of Jesus.
-Smith, at first suspicious of Frisbee, eventually warms up to him and welcomes other hippies to his house.
-This includes Lonnie introducing Chuck to a band called Love Song, who proceed to perform a song in his living room.
-They join forces and start a successful movement to evangelize hippies and others.
+In 1968, the stern yet respected Southern California pastor Chuck Smith realizes his church, Calvary Chapel, is slowly dying and he is unable to connect with the younger, live-free hippie generation of teens and young adults.
+His daughter, Janette, gives a ride to a colorful hippie hitchhiker named Lonnie Frisbee, who says he is traveling around and telling people about the ministry of Jesus.
+Smith, at first suspicious of Frisbee, eventually warms up to him and welcomes him to his church and his home.
+To the dismay of Chuck and his wife, more hippies soon arrive at the Smith house.
+After Lonnie introduces Chuck to a newly-formed band called Love Song, and the group performs a song in his living room, Chuck develops a new attitude toward the young people.
+He and Lonnie end up joining forces and start a successful movement to evangelize hippies and other youth.

-Meanwhile, high-school student Greg Laurie runs away from his Junior Reserve Officers' Training Corps class and joins a girl named Cathe who "turns him on" to a Janis Joplin concert, with Timothy Leary preaching the value of drugs for self-discovery.
-However, Greg sees that various hippies are dangerously irresponsible; Cathe's sister gets sick from a drug overdose.
-Greg and Cathe find solace at Smith and Frisbee's ministry, though Cathe's uptight parents are not enthusiastic about Greg.
+Meanwhile, high-school student Greg Laurie runs away from his Junior Reserve Officers' Training Corps class and joins a girl named Cathe and her friends, who "turn him on" to drugs at a Janis Joplin concert.
+At the concert, Timothy Leary is seen preaching the value of LSD for self-discovery.
+However, Greg sees that various hippies are dangerously irresponsible; at one point, Cathe's sister gets sick from a drug overdose.
+When watching a movie, Cathe gets angry at Greg for not caring about the dangers of drugs and ends their friendship.
+They reconcile the next day, with Cathe telling Greg she found Lonnie's church and he should attend with her.
+After getting baptized at Pirates Cove, Greg and Cathe find solace at Smith's and Frisbee's church, though Cathe's establishment and conservative parents are not enthusiastic about Greg.

-The ministry explodes in popularity, being seen as a "Jesus Revolution" or "Jesus freaks", and even sparking a Time magazine cover in 1971.
-However, Lonnie eventually leaves for Florida after having disagreements with Chuck Smith.
-Greg offers to take over a ministry branch in Riverside, and eventually marries Cathe and becomes a famous pastor himself.
-Smith and Frisbee are remembered as founders of the widespread Calvary Chapel movement, and more generally as leaders in the Jesus movement.
+The ministry explodes in popularity, being seen as a "Jesus Revolution" and the young attendees as "Jesus freaks".
+Christian conversions and group baptisms in the Pacific Ocean follow as membership at Calvary Chapel grows to such proportions that services have to be held outside under a large tent.
+Time magazine does a cover story on the movement in 1971, and both Lonnie and Chuck are featured on Kathryn Kuhlman's weekly television show.
+Lonnie and his wife, Connie, start having difficulties in their marriage, and Lonnie believes Chuck is trying to diminish his contribution to their joint ministry.
+Lonnie eventually leaves for Florida with Connie after increasing disagreement with Chuck.
+Before Lonnie's departure, Greg offers to take over a ministry branch of Calvary chapel in Riverside.
+He eventually marries Cathe and becomes a pastor of his own church, which becomes Harvest Fellowship.
+At the end of the film, the credits reveal that Smith and Frisbee reconciled and both are remembered as founders of and leaders in the widespread Jesus movement that started at Calvary Chapel.